-6.4 Image Clustering Application
+D. Image Clustering Application

-Finally we present a full execution of the image clustering application here.
 We successfully cluster 7.42 million vectors into 1 million cluster centers.
 We create 10000 map tasks on 125 nodes.
 Each node has 80 tasks.
 Each task caches 742 vectors.
 For 1 million centroids, broadcasting data size is about 512 MB.
 Shuffling data is 20 TB, while the data size after local aggregation is about 250 GB.
 Since the total memory size on 125 nodes is 2 TB, we even cannot execute the program unless local aggregation is performed.
 Figure 10 presents the collective communication cost per iteration, which is 169 seconds (less than 3 minutes).
-Note that we are currently in development of a new faster Kmeans algorithm [8][9] that will drastically reduce the current hour-long computation time in Map stage by up to a factor of factor of l (the dimension which is currently 512 to 2048) and so the improved communication time is highly relevant.
+Note that we are currently in development of a new faster Kmeans algorithm [8][9] that will drastically reduce the current hour-long computation time in Map stage by up to a factor 1 (the dimension which is currently 512 to 2048) and so the improved communication time is highly relevant.